xdenistwn/webserver-docker-arm64/README.md

 - Machine that using amd64 architecture
 - Pre-installed docker engine / desktop
-  - if you'r using docker engine you need to install _colima_ lightweight vm, you can follow this good medium post [click here!](https://devcracker.medium.com/how-to-add-a-link-or-hyperlink-in-readme-md-file-68752bb6499e)
+  - if you'r using docker engine only you need to install _colima_ lightweight vm, you can follow this good medium post [click here!](https://devcracker.medium.com/how-to-add-a-link-or-hyperlink-in-readme-md-file-68752bb6499e)
 - Internet Access (to download and build images)
 - Clone / Download this repo